-Rajasthan’s first ever Human Milk Bank: Jeevandhara, also known as Breastfeeding Management Centre, has a male counterpart in the team and during our visit there, we were snooping around trying to figure out how a male fits in this women-oriented scenario.
+Rajasthan’s first ever Human Milk Bank: Jeevandhara, also known as Breastfeeding Management Centre, has a male member of the team and during our visit there, we were snooping around trying to figure out how a male fits in this women-oriented scenario.

 How did you end up here?

 I work as a manager who operates the entire pasteurization process here.
 I manage reports; take care of the demand and supply of breast-milk, and supervise its storage.

 I have a degree in B.Tech, Electronics, and Communications.
 Now pursuing M.B.A.

 Even though I have been a management student, the first thing that popped in my head hearing M.B.A. was our campaign: Masters in Breastfeeding Administration.
 I guess that’s because I’ve been knee-deep into it since the past month.
 Of course, this guy was talking of Business Administration.